SusanLuebke/TR-N_coding_challenge/README.md

 ## Roadmap
 Future considerations may include, but are not limited to:
-- Input caputure for accessibility considerations (collect helpful user data, to determine most likely presets for future updates)
+- Input capture for accessibility considerations (collect helpful user data, to determine most likely presets for future updates)
 - Expand obstacle detection and avoidance capabilities of defunct rovers, rocks, canyons, etc.
 - Informational chatbot (to provide educational information about the rover, region, data collected, signs of microbial life, how to become involved/support, suggested names for the next rover, etc.)
     - Example: "You've encountered the Valles Marineris, a system of canyons 2,500 miles long; 3x deeper than the Grand Canyon in Arizona!
 You'll need to choose a new path."